ArnaudWeyts/teamleader-ordering-test/README.md

 It also uses [prettier](https://prettier.io) to automatically format the code using a pre-commit hook.
 And follows the [Airbnb eslint config](https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb).

+### Possible additions

+- Static type checking using Typescript or Flow
+- Extend the test suites coverage

 ## Setup

 ### Install dependencies